conceptic-design/wp-base-coat/cdesign-base-coat/README.txt

 This plugin is used to adjust common settings and setup practices on a new WP installation.
 Options changed do not revert automatically so use with caution.

 1. Removes month/year media folders, generator tags and xmlrpc
-1. Disables comments, avatars and emojis across the website to save overhead
+1. Disables blog functionality (comments, avatars and emojis) across the website to save overhead
 1. Hooks in place both back/frontend functionality and adding custom CSS/JS
 1. Set the default editor view to HTML